-The nervous system is the network of nerves that allows the body to send messages to and from muscles and organs and to maintain awareness of the outside world through your senses and also transmit messages from your brain to your muscles and organs.
+The nervous system is a network of nerves that allows the brain to co-ordinate all your body functions.
+Nerves allow you to maintain awareness of the outside world through your senses and also transmit messages from your brain to your muscles and organs.

 The nervous system is divided into two areas: